furiosa-ai/llmperf/README.md

 # Basic Usage

 We implement a load test for evaluating LLMs to check for performance.

-## Load test

-The load test spawns a number of concurrent requests to the LLM API and measures the inter-token latency and generation throughput per request and across concurrent requests.
+The test spawns a number of concurrent requests to the LLM API and measures the inter-token latency and generation throughput per request and across concurrent requests.

 We support various llm clients, datasets, and scenarios.
-To run the most basic load test you can the token_benchmark_ray script.
+To run the most basic load test you can the `benchmark.py` script.

 ### Caveats and Disclaimers